Print Pro Queue Manager Deep Dive (video)

 The process and test patterns for both the Left and Right printhead horizontal distance alignment adjustments are identical, so we will detail the process just once.
 The instructions will call out the Left Adjust button and H2 field, and you will follow these same steps modified for the Right Adjust button and H2 field for the Right Horizontal Distance Adjustment.

-1. Click the Left Adjust button to run a test print.
+1. Click the Left distance N Check button to run a test print.

 The test pattern prints a series of black & white vertical bars above numbered labels.
 The numbers range from -12 to +12 with zero in the center position.